Mystery play: Origins

 These vernacular religious performances were, in some of the larger cities in England such as York, performed and produced by guilds, with each guild taking responsibility for a particular piece of scriptural history.
 From the guild control originated the term mystery play or mysteries, from the Latin ministerium meaning "occupation" (i.e. that of the guilds).
-The genre was again banned, following the Reformation and the establishment of the Church of England in 1534.
+The genre was again banned as a result of the Reformation and the establishment of the Church of England in 1534.

-The mystery play developed, in some places, into a series of plays dealing with all the major events in the Christian calendar, from the Creation to the Day of Judgment.
+The mystery play developed, in some places, into a series of plays dealing with major events in the Christian calendar, from the Creation to the Day of Judgment.
 By the end of the 15th century, the practice of acting these plays in cycles on festival days was established in several parts of Europe.
-Sometimes, each play was performed on a decorated pageant cart that moved about the city to allow different crowds to watch each play as well as provided actors with a dressing room as well as a stage The entire cycle could take up to twenty hours to perform and could be spread over a number of days.
+Sometimes, each play was performed on a decorated pageant cart that moved about the city to allow different crowds to watch each play.
+The entire cycle could take up to twenty hours to perform and could be spread over a number of days.
 Taken as a whole, these are referred to as Corpus Christi cycles.
-These cycles were often performed during the Feast of Corpus Christi and their overall design drew attention to Christ's life and his redemption for all of mankind.
+These cycles were often performed during the Feast of Corpus Christi.

-The plays were performed by a combination of professionals and amateurs and were written in highly elaborate stanza forms; they were often marked by the extravagance of the sets and 'special effects', but could also be stark and intimate.
+The plays were performed by a combination of clerics and amateurs and were written in highly elaborate stanza forms; they were often marked by extravagant sets and special effects, but could also be stark and intimate.
 There was a wide variety of theatrical and poetic styles, even in a single cycle of plays.

 English mystery plays

 There are four complete or nearly complete extant English biblical collections of plays.
-A collection is the York cycle of forty-eight pageants; there are also the Towneley plays of thirty-two pageants, the Ludus Coventriae, and the Chester cycle of twenty-four pageants, now generally agreed to be an Elizabethan reconstruction of older medieval traditions.
+A collection is the York cycle of forty-eight pageants; there are also the Towneley plays of thirty-two pageants; the Ludus Coventriae; and the Chester cycle of twenty-four pageants, now generally agreed to be an Elizabethan reconstruction of older medieval traditions.
 Also extant are two pageants from a New Testament cycle acted at Coventry.
 Additionally, a fifteenth-century play of the life of Mary Magdalene, The Brome Abraham and Isaac and a sixteenth-century play of the Conversion of Saint Paul exist.
-Besides the Middle English drama, there are three surviving plays in Cornish known as the Ordinalia, and several cyclical plays survive from continental Europe.
+Besides the Middle English drama, there are a few surviving plays in Cornish: namely, the Ordinalia (which is a cycle of three plays) and Pascon Agan Aruth which both tell biblical stories, and Bewnans Ke and Bewnans Meriasek, which tell the stories of the lives of saints.